jtm5044/devops-project/final_submission/part_3/README.md

     - Configuration file for the host's Docker daemon that defines the GitLab container registry as an insecure registry and instructs the docker daemon to trust the GitLab container registry
     - Lives under `/etc/docker/daemon.json`
     - Invoked when the docker daemon is started
+- `part_3_video/`
+    - This directory contains all four videos for part 3 demonstration
+    - Meant to be watched in order from Video1of4 through Video4of4

 ## Overall Demonstration Flow